-The Memory LCD-TFT display is shared with the kit Board Controller, allowing the Board Controller application to display useful information when the user application is not using the display.
-The user application always controls ownership of the display with the DISP ENABLE signal:
+The Memory LCD-TFT display is shared with the kit's board controller, allowing the board controller application to display useful information when the user application is not using the display.
+The user application always controls ownership of the display with the DISP\ENABLE signal:

-- DISP\ENABLE = LOW: The Board Controller has control of the display - DISP ENABLE = HIGH: The user application (EFR32) has control of the display http://www.sharpmemorylcd.com/1-28-inch-memory-lcd.html
+- DISP\ENABLE = LOW: The board controller has control of the display - DISP\ENABLE = HIGH: The user application (EFR32) has control of the display

-Power to the display is sourced from the target application power domain when the EFR32 controls the display, and from the Board Controller's power domain when the DISP\ENABLE line is low.
+Power to the display is sourced from the target application power domain when the EFR32 controls the display, and from the board controller's power domain when the DISP\ENABLE line is low.
 Data is clocked in on DISP\SI when DISP\CS is high, and the clock is sent on DISP\SCLK.
 The maximum supported clock speed is 1.1 MHz.

 DISP\EXTCOMIN is the "COM Inversion" line.
 It must be pulsed periodically to prevent static build-up in the display itself.
-Please refer to the display application information for details on driving the display:
+Refer to the LS013B7DH03 documentation for more information on driving the display.